perfectspr/llm-leaderboard/results/openchat.md

 ### Received Answer
-To print out only the even numbers from 1 to 10, you can modify the code as follows:
+To print out all even numbers from 1 to 10, you can modify the code as follows:
 ```python
 for i in range(1, 11):
     if i % 2 == 0: